top of page

 Despite the fact that income from agriculture is not subject to income tax in India, the Income Tax Act of 1961 outlines a procedure for indirectly taxing such revenue.
 It combines the aforementioned requirements with a portion of the income from both agriculture and non-agriculture.
 The following three steps are used to determine the farm income tax if an individual or company meets the aforementioned requirements:

-Step 1: Calculating the tax due on net agricultural income plus non-agricultural revenue.
+Step 1: Calculate the tax due on net agricultural income plus non-agricultural revenue.

 Step 3: Subtracting the amount of step 2 from the amount of step 1 to arrive at the ultimate tax amount.
 The information provided by this step is as follows: